 We can bury a dual Inductive coil in the driveway when the concrete is poured as an additional way to detect the presence and direction of a vehicle.

-Adjacent to one lamp post and right at the street, our mailbox includes cameras and proximity sensors.
+Adjacent to one lamp post and right at the street, our mailbox includes cameras and proximity sensors

 Do you think of a light switch as a sensor?
 Ours is nothing but a sensor, meaning there are several ways to rethink light switches.
 The Eaton decorator switch at the right is a momentary switch, meaning its contacts remain closed only for as long as you push on the rocker.
 It may look fancy but electrically, it might as well be a doorbell button.

-We have enough automation sensors (for ambient light levels, for detecting where people are or are not present and where they are heading and more) that we could fully automate lighting everywhere to make lighting control by occupants unnecessary (as Cisco recently accomplished at a new data center) but that would be a mistake.
+We have enough automation sensors (for ambient light levels, for detecting where people are or are not present and where they are heading and more) that we could fully automate lighting everywhere to make lighting control by the occupants entirely unnecessary (as Cisco recently accomplished at a new data center), but that would be a mistake.
 People never want to feel like they have no control and a house without a light switch could create that toehold for resentment.